CIC Battlestar Mercury

 The CAG stood near the center of CIC.
 She was on the phone barking orders at her air wing.
 She still near the center, the normal place of the Battlestar commander.
 She was oblivious to anything other than orders she was giving.
 She had a mental picture in her mind.

 This was a picture of a Battlestar that was vulnerable to attack on many factors.
 A potential cylon attacker could jump in and launch fighters at close range.
-That vendita gonfiabili per bambini had to be defended against.
+That Cylon attack had to be defended against.
 A little she knew about this class of battlestar was that normally computer systems would run short range air defense.

 A glance over at Lieutenant Maria Ramirez told Lawson what she needed to know.
 The curvey young woman was directing traffic and trying to shut down or computer systems to store them for back up.
 There will be no help from short-range defenses.
 The guns could be fired manually but not as accurately as a computer could direct fire.